Karla-Stein/sisters-in-cash/TESTING.md

 - Updated content requirements in README to match project expectations
 - Refined the user flow section in the README to clearly demonstrate the step-by-step journey a user takes when navigating the site.

+> [!IMPORTANT]
+> There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility that a minor issue may still exist under specific conditions.